inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 designed for sensor networks and convergecast traffic (Wireless Sensor routing).

-The sink (the device at the center of the network) broadcasts a route building message.
+A route building message is broadcasted by the sink (the device at the center of the network).
 Each network node that receives it selects the sink as a parent in the routing tree and rebroadcasts the route building message.
 This procedure maximizes the probability that all network nodes can join the network and avoids loops.